The best camping in Driftwood Provincial Park, ON

 79km from Driftwood Provincial Park · 1 site

 Nestled at the edge of the forest on our property, between the Sea of Sumac and the Tall Grass Maze, this is a magical rustic sanctuary surrounded by nature.
-Enjoy marked walking trails through the forest, and your own private garden of herbs and edible flowers.
-Go for a swim in a pristine local lake at one of the nearby public beaches.
-Explore the lovely villages of the Valley.
-Or simply relax on your private screened-in covered deck, listening to the birds and the breeze dancing through the trees.
+Enjoy marked walking trails through the forest and your own private garden of herbs and edible flowers.
+Go for a swim in a pristine local lake at one of the nearby public beaches, or explore the lovely villages of the Valley.
+You can also simply relax on your private, screened-in covered deck, listening to the birds and the breeze dancing through the trees.
 This sweet vintage camper has been lovingly restored with an intent of off-grid comfort to allow for the simple pleasure of slowing down.
-Sooth your nervous system by a combination of digital detox and reconnecting to nature.
-Immerse yourself in the whimsical imagination of Madawaska Valley artist Jessica Lin - co-owner and creator of the unique interior decor from duvet cover to curtains.
-Self-guided retreats are available, and include guided meditations, choose-your-own-adventure style creative activities, and more.
+Soothe your nervous system with a combination of digital detox and reconnecting to nature.
+Immerse yourself in the whimsical imagination of Madawaska Valley artist Jessica Lin—co-owner and creator of the unique interior decor, from the duvet cover to the curtains.
+Self-guided retreats are available and include guided meditations, choose-your-own-adventure style creative activities, and more.
 This is also the perfect retreat from distraction for writers and other creatives who are looking for an inspirational spot to create their next work.
-Or - just come and stay.
+Or—just come and stay.
 Relax.

 Toilets